 Nothing sucks the cool right out of you like spilling.
-Whether it was your fault or not, you can easily restore your rep by saving your shirt in a few quick and simple steps.
+Whether it was your fault or not, you can easily restore your reputation by saving your shirt with these quick and easty steps.

 The odds of getting that stain out lessen with each minute.